 1 Timothy 2:1-8

-When we observe the godless condition of our nation, we readily recognize the need for change.
-But the biblical solution for our predicament is surprising.
-In his first letter to Timothy, Paul instructed his protégé to establish some priorities in the church, including prayer “for kings and all who are in authority” (1 Timothy 2:2).
-Our petitions help us live tranquil and godly lives and thereby provide opportunities to tell others about the Savior (1 Timothy 2:2-4).
+After observing the godless trends in our nation, we readily recognize the need for change.
+But God’s solution for our predicament is surprising.
+Paul instructs Timothy to establish some priorities in the church, and first on the list is prayer “for kings and all who are in authority” (1 Tim.
+2:2).
+The reason for our petitions is so that we can live tranquil and godly lives and thereby have unhindered opportunities to tell others about the Savior (vv.
+2-4).

-Paul would never have given this command to Timothy if he didn’t believe that the church’s prayers made a difference in achieving God’s purposes for their nation.
-Our problem is not with the Lord’s promise or power, but with our doubt.
-By focusing on the enormity of the problems or the power of those in office, we lose sight of our sovereign God, who listens for our pleas that He intervene.
+Paul wouldn’t have given Timothy this instruction unless he believed the prayers of the church would make a difference in achieving God’s purposes for their nation.
+Our problem is not with the Lord’s promise or capability, but with our lack of faith.
+By focusing on the enormity of the problems or the power of those in office, we lose sight of our sovereign God who waits for us to request His intervention.

 Political policies and legislation are not ultimately determined in conference rooms and governmental chambers, but in prayer closets.
-The voices that shape the direction of a nation are not necessarily those that loudly ring out in legislative halls, but those that approach the throne room of the heavenly Father with bold faith (Heb.
+The voices that shape the direction of a nation are not necessarily those that ring out in legislative halls, but those that approach the throne room of God with bold faith (Heb.
 4:16).
 As the church believes and prays, the Lord will respond.

 Knowing that God can change a country, you may be wondering why He has waited so long.
-But He is likely already working in ways we don’t recognize or understand.
+Maybe He is asking you a similar question: “Why have you waited so long to pray?”
 Every authority on earth can be touched by the power of prayer if we are willing to ask and believe God.